Jang-Yoonseo/Jang-Yoonseo/README.md

 Email: tjdbswkd4321@naver.com

 ### **Introduction**:
 I am a curious student with a strong interest in both the theoretical and applied aspects of Statistics.
-You can watch my study materials on my Naver blog(https://blog.naver.com/tjdbswkd4321).(Writed in Korean)
+You can watch my study materials (Writed in Korean) on my Naver blog(https://blog.naver.com/tjdbswkd4321)